Shari Lewis: Illness and death

 Lewis was treated for breast cancer in 1984.
 In June 1998, she was diagnosed with uterine cancer.
 She had a hysterectomy, but her doctors informed her that the cancer was inoperable and she was given six weeks to live.
 After her diagnosis, Lewis insisted on taping a final episode of The Charlie Horse Music Pizza.
 After recovering from the hysterectomy, she began chemotherapy at Cedars-Sinai Hospital.
-While undergoing chemotherapy, she developed viral pneumonia and died in the evening of August 2, 1998, at the age of 65.
+While undergoing chemotherapy, she developed viral pneumonia and died on the evening of August 2, 1998, at the age of 65.
 After her death, The Charlie Horse Music Pizza was canceled.
+A private funeral was held, and a public memorial was planned.
 The last episode of The Charlie Horse Music Pizza aired on January 17, 1999, on what would have been her 66th birthday.

+A posthumous documentary film on Lewis' life and career, Shari & Lamb Chop, directed by Lisa D'Apolito, was released theatrically and on home video in 2025.

 Awards and honors

 Lewis was the recipient of numerous awards during her lifetime, including: